 Tomorrow’s Leaders College to Work Pipeline (TLP)

-The Tomorrow’s Leaders College to Work Pipeline (TLP), a project initiated by Middle East Partnership Initiative with the collaboration of the American University of Beirut (AUB) and Georgia Institute of Technology (Georgia Tech), offers a demonstrated pipeline conducive to gainful employment to currently enrolled TL students and helps students link with potential employers and maximize their employability mainly in their home countries answering TL main mission: Help youth in the MENA region to be agents of change in their community.
+The Tomorrow’s Leaders College to Work Pipeline (TLP), a project initiated by the U.S. Department of State, Middle East Partnership Initiative (MEPI) with the collaboration of the American University of Beirut (AUB) and Georgia Institute of Technology (Georgia Tech), offers a demonstrated pipeline conducive to gainful employment to currently enrolled TL students and helps students link with potential employers to maximize their employability mainly in their home countries answering TL main mission: Help youth in the MENA region to be agents of change in their community.

 The LAU TLP Program is led by the School of Engineering under the directorship of Dean Lina Karam.